-Did you know that if you died somewhere else and was to be transported to Wichita to be buried paperwork was required and a new death certificate was issued in Wichita?
+Did you know that if you died somewhere else and were to be transported to Wichita to be buried, paperwork was required and a new death certificate was issued in Wichita?
 This is true.
 So just because they have a Wichita, KS death certificate does not necessarily mean they died here.
-Transportation reports were required also, which can give you important information about your ancestor's cirmumstances
+Transportation reports were required also, which can give you important information about your ancestor's circumstances.

-These death certificates and supporting statements are available on microfilm in the Wulfmeyer Genealogy Center in the Main Library in Wichita.
-You can visit the library for a copy or you can send a query to WGS, for $5 along with the name, date and certificate #, and we will send you a copy of the death certificate and all supporting documents if there are any.
+These death certificates and supporting statements are available on microfilm in the The Edward & Elizabeth Burns Historical Research Pavilion.
+You can visit the library for a copy or you can send a query to WGS, for $5 along with the name, date, and certificate #, and we will send you a copy of the death certificate and all supporting documents if there are any.

 Check out the Death Certificate databases listed at the end of this page and see if one of your ancestor's death certificate is listed (1887 to 1911).